ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No Write External Content

 Indica que o código está sensível e qualquer app pode ler ou escrever no armazenamento externo do seu arquivo.
-A mensagem que aparece é esta:

 > App can read/write to External Storage.
 Any App can read data written to External Storage.
 For more information checkout the CWE-276 \([https://cwe.mitre.org/data/definitions/276.html](https://cwe.mitre.org/data/definitions/276.html)\) advisory.
 > This rule raises an issue when the following functions are called: